-- To be consistent with the approach implemented in Annex XIII of the REACH regulation for PBT substances, it seems reasonable to conclude that any substance which may result in relevant exposure to a SVHC (i.e. due to degradation to this substance under environmental conditions) should be considered as SVHC itself as it results in the same equivalent level of concern. - Once released to the environment 4-NPnEO will remain a long-term source of 4-NP due to the tendency of short chain ethoxylates to bind to the sediment combined with a very slow degradation in anaerobic sediments of both the ethoxylates and their degradation product 4-NP.
+- 4-Nonylphenol, branched and linear have been identified as substances of very high concern and included in the Candidate List due to the endocrine disrupting properties which cause probable serious effects to the environment - To be consistent with the approach implemented in Annex XIII of the REACH regulation for PBT substances, it seems reasonable to conclude that any substance which may result in relevant exposure to a SVHC (i.e. due to degradation to this substance under environmental conditions) should be considered as SVHC itself as it results in the same equivalent level of concern. - Once released to the environment 4-NPnEO will remain a long-term source of 4-NP due the tendency of short chain ethoxylates to bind to the sediment combined with a very slow degradation in anaerobic sediments of both the ethoxylates and their degradation product 4-NP.
 Therefore, 4-NP formed by degradation of its ethoxylates may accumulate in sediment. - Especially due to the fact, that short term exposure to 4-NP may result in life time effects in aquatic organisms and due to the fact that sudden environmental events may increase short term exposure concentrations, such a sink (mainly of short chain ethoxylates) and long-term source for 4-NP is considered of very high concern.